 I've had total ants in my pants waiting to share this orange chocolate cashew butter with you.
 It's a three (or four, or five, more on that later) ingredient, just-a-few-minutes kind of recipe that will revolutionize your toast- and sandwich-eating.
 It couldn't be easier.

-What hasn't been as easy?
+What hasn't been easy?
 Actually sharing it with you!
 I don't want to harp on the tech problems I've been having, but the extent to which they've escalated is almost laughable at this point.
-Unintended blog downtime last week, complete with a beef stir fry with balsamic peanut sauce post that vanished (and thankfully was resurrected).

-First it becomes a crumbly mess, but don't give up hope.
+Well, first it becomes a crumbly mess.
+But don't give up hope!
 With a little more processing (and a little more, and a little more...) it becomes less like cashew dust and more like cashew butter.

-If you prefer the consistency of natural peanut and almond butters, at this point add a few teaspoons of coconut oil and process it in.
+Now if you prefer the consistency of natural peanut and almond butters, at this point you can add a few teaspoons of coconut oil to everything and whizz it in.
 You'll quickly find that runny, smooth texture you like.
-I ended up adding between two and three teaspoons of coconut oil at the end to result in the consistency you see here.
+I usually end up adding between two and three teaspoons of coconut oil at the end to yield the consistency you see here.

 This cashew butter makes a killer OM & OCCB sandwich.
-That would be an orange marmalade & orange chocolate cashew butter sandwich and OMG is it good.
-It's a little bit fancier than your standard PB & J and makes me stare down the clock at work, willing it to hit 12 so I can run and grab it out of the fridge.
+That would be an orange marmalade & orange chocolate cashew butter sandwich, and OMG is it good.
+It's a little bit fancier than your standard PB & J and makes me stare down the clock at work, willing it to hit 12 so I can run and grab it out of the fridge for lunch.